alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: Multi-language prompt templates with placeholder replacement**
 - ✅ **NEW: Simplified prompt architecture - removed unnecessary complexity**
 - ✅ **NEW: Build system stable with C++ interoperability and naming conflicts resolved**
+- ✅ **NEW: MainProcessor implementation - complete processing pipeline orchestrator**
+- ✅ **NEW: Comprehensive error handling with structured ProcessingResult objects**
+- ✅ **NEW: Processing statistics and monitoring with 100% test coverage**

 **Current Focus:**
-Phase 5 is **100% COMPLETE** with the `LanguageDetector` class and `PromptManager` system fully implemented.
-The system now provides professional-grade file management, comprehensive logging, intelligent language detection with confidence scoring, and language-aware prompt templates for LLM optimization. **Recent cleanup removed unnecessary `promptSelection` complexity and resolved naming conflicts by renaming `PromptTemplates` to `PromptManager`, simplifying the architecture to use direct method calls.** Phase 6 (Integration & Testing) is ready to start with a stable build system.
+Phase 6.1 is **100% COMPLETE** with the `MainProcessor` class fully implemented and tested.
+The system now provides a complete processing pipeline that orchestrates all components (UnifiedDocumentProcessor, FileManager, LLMProcessor) with comprehensive error handling, processing statistics, and progress tracking. **The MainProcessor includes 19 comprehensive test cases with 100% pass rate, providing robust error handling with structured ProcessingResult objects and smart protocol-based LLM integration to avoid circular dependencies.** Phase 6.2 (CLI Enhancement) is ready to start with configuration file support and dry-run mode.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested